01: How do I participate?

 07: Is it the same questionnaire for all students?

-The same questions is used for all students invited to take part in each year’s survey.
+The same questions is used for all students invited to take part in each year’s survey for taught students.
 An improved and shortened survey is in use from 2016, following detailed review of the questions used in 2013, 2014 and 2015.
+[Note: A pilot survey for postgraduate research students will take place in 2018.
+This survey uses a different question set designed to reflect the research experience].